-Since 2015, we own through our wholly-owned subsidiary, a portfolio of supermarkets located mainly in Bavaria, Germany.
-In recent years the German real estate market was showing signs of growth, and stabilization towards the end of 2017.
-As the European economy have been stagnant at best over the last few years, the German economy and its real estate sector have shown significant signs of improvement also fueled by a steady decrease in interest rates, an increase in availability of financing and the increasing demand for real estate investments by foreign investors drown to the German market for the reduced availability of other rewarding investment opportunities in the European market.
-During 2017, the German real estate market has shown signs of maturity and stabilization.
-Availability of financing and interest rates is stable, as well as the demand for rental properties.
+Since 2015, we have owned through our wholly-owned subsidiary, a portfolio of supermarkets located mainly in Bavaria, Germany.
+As the European economy have been stagnant at best over the last few years, the German economy and its real estate sector have shown significant signs of improvement also fueled by a steady decrease in interest rates, an increase in availability of financing and the increasing demand for real estate investments by foreign investors drawn to the German market by the reduced availability of other rewarding investment opportunities in the European market.
+During 2018, the German real estate market has shown signs of maturity and stabilization.
+Availability of financing and interest rates are stable, as well as the demand for rental properties.
 Any significant adverse change in the real estate market in Germany, such as an increase of interest rates, a decrease in availability of financing, a decline in the real estate rates or decrease in demand for the type of properties we own, will adversely affect our results of operations.